codepath/android_guides/Google-Cloud-Messaging.md

 ### Implement a Registration Intent Service

 You will want to implement an [Intent Service](http://guides.codepath.com/android/Starting-Background-Services#creating-an-intentservice), which will execute as a background thread instead of being tied to the lifecycle of an Activity.
-In this way, you can ensure that push notifications can be received by your app even though a user may navigate away from the activity.
+In this way, you can ensure that push notifications can be received by your app if a user navigates away from the activity while this registration process is occuring.

 First, you will need to create a `RegistrationIntentService` class and make sure it is declared in your `AndroidManifest.xml` file: